vladar/forest-run/README.md

 # Performance

 See first results of a rough proof-of-concept implementation.
-Take write perf with a grain of salt, but reads are blazing-fast by design ("satisfied read" and "same query shape" are basically [sub-query reads](#sub-query-reads)).
+Take them a grain of salt, but reads are blazing-fast by design.

+"Satisfied read" and "same query shape" are basically [sub-query reads](#sub-query-reads), so expected to be slower, however if the app can tolerate fields that were not requested in response, those reads can also be `O(1)`.

 ![Forest Run Benchmark](./docs/img.png)